ivan-guerra/programmador.com/content/posts/ascii-art-generator.md

 easy to integrate into a CMake project.
 Most importantly, GIL supports PNG/JPEG file formats and image scaling out of the box.

-# Mapping Pixel Data to ASCII Characters
+# MAPPING PIXEL DATA TO ASCII CHARACTERS

 This is the secret sauce to this whole project.
 The process for pixel to character conversion looks something like this: